NVIDIA/aistore/README.md

 ### Current Limitations

+- Whether or not a proxy starts as primary is determined by the existence of the DFCPRIMARYPROXY environment variable, the -proxyurl command line variable, and the ID in the config file (in that order of precendence).
+This means that if a primary proxy fails, if it is restarted with the same command and config file, it will restart as primary instead of attempting to join the cluster.
+As such, it will be cut off from the rest of the cluster.
-- The ID and URL of the primary proxy must be specified in the config file, so when a primary proxy fails and is restarted, it will be unable to properly join the cluster unless its config file is updated.
-This also means that if the primary proxy changes, the configuration file of any new targets joining the cluster must change.
+- The current primary proxy is determined at startup, through either the configuration file or the -proxyurl command line variable.
+This means that if the primary proxy changes, the configuration file of any new targets joining the cluster must change.
 This limitation does not apply to targets that are a part of the cluster when the primary proxy changes, fail, and rejoin.
 - When the primary proxy fails and another proxy becomes the primary, if the original primary proxy becomes active again, there will be two proxies that think they are the primary.
 However, the original proxy will have a lower Smap version than the rest of the cluster, and so it will be treated as though it is no longer a part of the cluster.
 - DFC does not currently handle the case where the primary proxy and the next highest random weight proxy both fail at the same time, so this will result in no new primary proxy being chosen.

 ### Tests

-The suite of tests for multiple proxies may be run by including the flag "-testmultipleproxies" in a test run.
-Note that these tests can result in the primary proxy changing.
+The suite of tests for multiple proxies may be run by setting the environment variable "MULTIPROXY" to 1 for a test run.
 Multiple proxy tests can only be run on Linux, where the entire cluster is being run locally.

 #### Current Tests